10Duke Enterprise C++ SDK

 No Matches

-10Duke Enterprise supports identity-based licensing for users: Users authenticate themselves and every operation tracks the user's identity.
-For authentication, 10Duke Enterprise uses Open ID Connect (OIDC), which is an authentication framework built on OAuth 2.
+10Duke Enterprise supports identity-based licensing for users: users authenticate themselves and every operation tracks the user's identity.
+For authentication, 10Duke Enterprise uses Open ID Connect (OIDC), an authentication framework built on OAuth 2.0.
 To use identity-based licensing, you need an OIDC-based identity provider service.
-If you don't have one configured, contact our sales for options.
+If you don't have one configured, contact 10Duke sales for options.

-10Duke Enterprise C++ client provides following types of OIDC authentication:
+The 10Duke Enterprise C++ SDK provides the following types of OIDC authentication:

-• Browser-based authentication, where the client uses default OS-browser to perform the login.
+• Browser-based authentication where the client uses the default OS browser to perform the login.

 • OAuth "Device Authorization Grant" authentication.
-Device authentication is mostly intended for scenarios, where the device does not have a browser.
-The user authenticates out-of-band using browser on another platform.
+This is primarily intended for scenarios where the device lacks a browser.
+The user authenticates out-of-band using a browser on another platform.

-• OAuth "Client Credentials Grant", which is most suitable for authenticating servers and devices.
+• OAuth "Client Credentials Grant" that is most suitable for authenticating servers and devices.

-• OAuth "Resource Owner Password Credentials Grant", which is not recommended, but is available for legacy use cases.
+• OAuth "Resource Owner Password Credentials Grant" that we do not recommend, but is available for legacy use cases.

-In all cases, the client manages the login session automatically whenever API-method needing authorization is used:
+In all cases, the client automatically manages the login session whenever an API method requiring authorization is used:

-• If the user has not yet logged, the first API call will automatically trigger a login.
+• If a user has not yet logged in, the first API call automatically triggers a login.

-• If the user has logged in, but it looks like the access token has expired, the client automatically performs access token refresh and then executes the API call
+• If a user has logged in, but the access token has expired, the client automatically performs an access token refresh and executes the API call.

-• If the refresh fails, the client re-logins the user
+• If the refresh fails, the client performs a relogin for the user.

-Application developer does not need to explicitly start login or refresh the session.
-You can register a callback, which gets notified, when certain login-related events (e.g. login is starting) happen, see Registering session event listener for details.
+You do not need to explicitly start login or refresh the session.
+You can register a callback that gets notified when certain login-related events (for example, login is starting) occur, see Registering session event listener for details.

-See also the client concepts.
-Our official documentation has an overview of identity-based licensing.
+See also the client concepts and the 10Duke Enterprise official documentation for an overview of identity-based licensing.

 To create the client for browser-based authentication:

-To create the client for device authentication, use factory functions:
+To create the client for device authentication, use the factory functions:

-To create the client for Client Credentials Grant, use methods from factory tenduke::ee::CCGClientFactory
+To create the client for Client Credentials Grant, use the methods from factory tenduke::ee::CCGClientFactory

-To create the client for Resource Owner Password Credentials grant, use methods from factory tenduke::ee::ROPGClientFactory.
+To create the client for Resource Owner Password Credentials grant, use the methods from factory tenduke::ee::ROPGClientFactory.

 Note the following client limitations:

-• We currently only support OIDC ID-tokens, which are signed with RSA-keys using (RS256)
+• Only OIDC ID tokens signed with RSA-keys using (RS256) are supported.

-• We currently only support OAuth "Authorization Code Grant with PKCE" (see RFC 7636).
+• Only OAuth "Authorization Code Grant with PKCE" is supported (see RFC 7636).

-• Client Credentials Grant does not provide ID-token
+• Client Credentials Grant does not provide an ID token.

 All these work with 10Duke Identity Provider.